VerifyNow guide

 ID number

 Pass 13 digits, no spaces, no dashes.
-For companies, pass the CIPC registration number in the same field and set identityType to CompanyRegNumber.
+For companies, use the CIPC registration number and choose the company-registration option in the verification form or API request.

 Step 5 — Submit and interpret the response

 Press submit.
-Within a few seconds you'll see a structured response.
-Each field has a clear job:
+Within a few seconds you'll see a clear verification result.
+Focus on the business decision, not the technical response fields:

 Common pitfalls (and how to avoid them)

-- Company vs individual.
-Running a company verification with an individual's ID number will return
+• Company vs individual.
+Running a company verification with an individual's ID number will usually fail the account-type or identity match.
+Choose the company option and use the registration number.

 FICA and POPIA context